ukparliament/Orchestration/readme.md

 The Staging environment
 hosts the platform used by the WebSite with their DevCI webite during its development.
-When complete the Data and Search platrom is deployed to `Live` and utilised by the Beta webite at https://beta.parliament.uk/.
+When complete the Data and Search platform is deployed to `Live` and utilised by the Beta webite at https://beta.parliament.uk/.

 Additional environments are created by the Data and Search Team to meet specific development objectives such as when migrating existing legacy services to the Azure platform.

 ### Components of the Infrastructure ###

-VMs perform the computational role for the infrastructure, running the Logic Apps and Functions.
+VMs perform the computational role for the infrastructure running the Logic Apps and Functions.
 Clustering provides the means to continue processing should one VM fail.
-This is to be expected, for instance, should Microsoft perform maintence on their physical computers hosting the VMs.
+This is to be expected if, for instance, Microsoft perform maintence on their physical computers hosting these VMs.

 #### Network components ####